 Trash Collection will continue on the present schedule.
 Residents are urged to follow the same collection guidelines as before.
 If you have any questions, call Solterra Recycling Solutions at (609) 771-8005.

 Tires, only two (2) tires per household with the metal rims removed, will be collected on your weekly trash day.

-Sinks and Toilets will be picked up at curbside on your weekly trash day.
+Sinks and Toilets-tank separated from bowl; will be picked up at curbside on your weekly trash day.

 Any questions or concerns with collection, please contact the following:

 GTMUA (856) 227-5665 or (856) 227-8666